trane-project/trane-music/courses/major_scale/lesson_A/exercise_1/back.md

-The note in degree number 1 of the A major scale is A.
+The note in degree number 1 of the A Major scale is A.